sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 Another thing to note is that `Adapter`s are locked to a specific backend.
 If you are on Windows and have 2 graphics cards you'll have at least 4 adapters available to use, 2 Vulkan and 2 DirectX.

-For more fields you can use to refine you're search [check out the docs](https://docs.rs/wgpu/0.10.1/wgpu/struct.Adapter.html).
+For more fields you can use to refine your search [check out the docs](https://docs.rs/wgpu/0.10.1/wgpu/struct.Adapter.html).

 </div>